-By some accounts, the average American uses 88 gallons of water each day for routine tasks like showering, washing hands, brushing teeth and flushing toilets.
-Turning off the water while brushing teeth, taking shorter showers, running only full loads through washing machines and dishwashers and other practices have been advised for quite some time to help reduce water use.
+By some accounts, the average American uses 88 gallons of water each day for routine tasks like showering, washing hands, brushing teeth, and flushing toilets.
+Turning off the water while brushing teeth, taking shorter showers, running only full loads through washing machines and dishwashers, and other practices have been advised for quite some time to help reduce water use.
 These efforts alone aren’t going to be enough to ward off the coming dilemma, though.
 Having low-flow faucets, showerheads and toilets installed is now being recommended as well.
 These more efficient fixtures could potentially help each family save 13,000 gallons of water or more per year, and they can be installed by professionals.

 Combating Noticeable Waste

-Toilets that constantly run is a common problem.
-Most people don’t consider this to be a significant issue other than running up the monthly water bill to a degree, being a bit annoying at times and creating less-than-amusing scalding events at shower time.
+Toilets that constantly run are a common problem.
+Most people don’t consider this to be a significant issue other than running up the monthly water bill to a degree, being a bit annoying at times, and creating less-than-amusing scalding events at shower time.
 Behind the scenes, though, some studies indicate a single toilet running continually can waste more than 4,300 gallons of water per day for a grand total of almost 19,000 gallons each month.
 Eliminating this issue often takes little more than replacing the toilet flapper or flush valve, either of which is a simple but highly effective Plumbing Repair.

 Dripping faucets are yet another typical household issue.
 Intermittent drips may not seem like a big deal, but again, these situations are much more troublesome than most people realize.
 Even if a faucet only drips once per second, the loss adds up to about five gallons each day or just over 2,000 gallons per year.
-Remedying the problem may be as simple as replacing a gasket, tightening a part or removing mineral buildup from internal components.
+Remedying the problem may be as simple as replacing a gasket, tightening a part, or removing mineral buildup from internal components.

 Fighting Unseen Problems

 According to a recent report, plumbing leaks are accountable for wasting as much as 9,400 gallons of water per household each year.
-Finding these leaks can be as simple as checking under sinks and water heaters, around toilets and tubs and behind washing machines and dishwashers.
+Finding these leaks can be as simple as checking under sinks and water heaters, around toilets and tubs, and behind washing machines and dishwashers.
 Of course, though those may be common culprits, some leaks aren’t so easy to spot.

 In many cases, leaks are concealed behind walls and under floors.
 Sometimes, they’ve even hidden underground well away from the house they’re leading to or away from.
 Sprinkler systems are common culprits.
 Many leaks even stem from main lines and municipal sources.
 These leaks generally start out small, but they grow over time.
 To make matters worse, they’re silent and unseen, so no one knows they’re there.